lisellelogan/lisellelogan/README.md

 <h2 align="center">Some Things About Me</h2>

-🔭  I’m currently working on devloping my portfolio website utilizing React and SASS.
+🔭  I’m currently working on devloping my portfolio website utilizing React and deployment on AWS.

 🌱  I’m currently learning more about styling using SASS and I want to strengthen my knowledge in Python.<br/>
 📈  I'm also currently learning about Data Structures and Algorithms to solidify/add to my knowledge of CS fundamentals.